nuprl/retic_performance/gm-pepm-2018/talk/README.md

         set and we call them configurations.
        We have 4 configurations on the slide.

+So, for some program we have an exponential number of configurations relative to the number of typable components on the program

-       Our research question is how fast these configurations run relative to the untyped Python program; more precisely, for a program with N possible typed/untyped configurations, we ask what proportion of configurations run at most D times slower than Python.
+       Our research question is what proportion of these configurations run at most D times slower than Python.

-       The method we use to answer this question is adapted from the method presented at POPL 2016 for Typed Racket.
+       The method we use to answer this question is adapted from Takikawa et al. for Typed Racket.
-       Starting from a fully-annotated program, we systematically generate `2**N` configurations by varying the types on each function and class declaration.
+       Starting from a fully-annotated program, we systematically generate `2**N` configurations

-       Second, we measure the performance.
-       For programs with less than `2**17` configurations, we measure each configuration.
-       For larger programs we use simple random sampling to approximate the performance --- the paper explains why we believe sampling gives a useful approximation.
+       Then, we measure the performance either by running all configurations in that space or by sampling a linear number of them.

        Finally we compare the performance to Python, which is what programmers would get without gradual typing.